o1-labs/rfcs/0004-dockerised-local-network.md

 The Dockerization of Mina local networks is proposed as a solution to the current challenges in deploying and running local Mina networks for testing purposes.
 By encapsulating the Mina daemon and other necessary components in a Docker image, we can provide a simple, fast, and resource-efficient solution for spinning up local Mina networks.

 An alternative to this approach would be to improve the existing methods for deploying and running Mina networks, such as optimizing the setup process or providing better support for cloud-based solutions.
 However, these alternatives would likely be more complex and time-consuming to implement and would not offer the same level of simplicity and efficiency as the Docker-based solution.

+Another future option might be in utilizing [OpenMina](https://openmina.com/) project, which can target `Web` / `JS` runtime and provide a lightweight Mina local network in a browser.
+This would be a great option for developers, however, it is not available at the moment.

 ## Prior art